 Cultural Policy and Management

 The policy stream Cultural Policy & Management focuses on the cultural issues of public policy.
-It has been specifically designed to prepare the next generation of key players in cultural policy-making, cultural organisations leading or cultural projects managing, at local and global levels.
+It has been specifically designed to prepare the next generation of key players in cultural policy-making, cultural organizations leading or cultural projects managing, at local and global levels.
 Developed in close consultation with cultural institutions and actors of the creative economy, the degree prepares students to careers in public, private or the non-profit sectors.

 In order to fit with the sector's job market, the programme is based on a comparative approach and offers two different tracks: